nu-jliu/allen.github.io/_projects/attack-of-the-franka.md

 [GitHub Repository](https://github.com/ngmor/attack-of-the-franka)

 Students in Northwestern University's ME495 Embedded System in Robotics class participate in a creative final project.
-The project's goal is essentially to use **ROS2** to control a 7-DoF **Franka Emika Panda** robotic arm to complete a task.
+The project's goal is to use **ROS2** to control a 7-DoF **Franka Emika Panda** robotic arm to complete a task.

 Our team decided to program the robot (which we dubbed "Franakin Skywalker") to autonomously wield a lightsaber to help the Republic fight the Separatists.
 The robot must draw the lightsaber from a sheath and swing it to knock over members of the Separatist Army, represented by red blocks placed upright on a work area table near the Panda.
 The Panda will also need to avoid the blocks representing members of the Republic, marked by upright blue blocks.
 The setup of the allies and enemies in the work area is configured arbitrarily by a human.
 The system uses an **Intel RealSense D435i** and **OpenCV** to detect and differentiate the blocks.